Gary Gilmour: World Class Cricket

-1978–79 summer
+Gilmour signed to play World Series Cricket for the 1977–78 and 1978-79 summers but Gilmour had a patchy World Series Cricket.

 Gilmour began the 1978–79 season well with 5–20 in a warm-up game but was suspended for being "a bit overweight" on a tour of New Zealand.
 He was given a month to lose the weight and succeeded.
 Highlights of the 1978–79 summer included putting on 75 in 51 minutes with Ian Chappell in a one-day game and taking a hat trick in a one-day game against the West Indies.

-In the Supertests he took 3–28 and 3–57 against the World XI.

 He toured the West Indies in 1978 with the Australian World Series team.

-During World Series Cricket, Gilmour had the occasional run-in with Kerry Packer.
-He later recalled:

-It was a freezing night at VFL Park in Melbourne and they had just introduced the stump microphone.
-Rainy, miserable night it was.
-Ray Bright was our 12th man and I spent several overs trying to get his attention.
-In the end, I yelled into the stump mic, 'Hey Brighty, where's me f—ing jumper?'
-I thought they'd cut it out, but apparently it went to air.
-Packer wasn't impressed.
-Got hauled over the coals for that one!

-In 1979 Gilmour, reflecting on WSC, said: "I don't think I would have rushed into it like I rushed into it before."

-In 2003 he would reflect that from "a financial point of view" joining World Series Cricket was the correct decision but "from a career point of view...
-I don't know.
-The jury's still out."